swanickt/Analyzing-Complete-Pivoting-GE/README.md

 relative error of approximately 0.94, indicating almost no accuracy at all.
 Complete pivoting demonstrates perfect accuracy with no error, and successfully computes the exact solution.
 Increasing the size of n increases the error in the partial pivoting solution.
-Playing around with the matrix by hand, we can observe the rightmost column will accrue huge values in the bottom right corner after each row operation (elimination) providing a massive pivot at every step of the elimination process, exactly what we want to avoid errors when dealing with floating point arithmetic.
+Playing around with the matrix by hand, we can observe that the rightmost column will accrue huge values in the bottom right corner after each row operation (elimination), providing a massive pivot at every step of the elimination process.
+This is exactly what we hope for, to minimize errors when dealing with floating point arithmetic.